kenny-designs/kenny-designs.github.io/_projects/2019-05-02-unityGameCollection.md

 # Boost
 [GitHub](https://github.com/kenny-designs/ProjectBoost) and [Live Game](https://kenny-designs.github.io/ProjectBoost/WebGL/index.html)

+**Controls:**
+- W to rotate left
+- D to rotate right
+- Spacebar to thrust

 Boost is a game in which the player must guide their rocket to the end of the level without crashing into anything.
 If they do, then they must try again from the start.